 ●Postmortem detection of Zika virus in fetal brain tissue via PCR.

-Central nervous system abnormalities — Central nervous system abnormalities include ventriculomegaly; intracranial calcifications, especially at the gray matter-white matter junction, which is unusual for other congenital infections ; extra-axial fluid; abnormal gyral patterns (eg, polymicrogyria); decreased brain parenchymal volume; cortical atrophy and malformation; hypoplasia of the cerebellum, cerebellar vermis, or brainstem; delayed myelination; and thinning or hypoplasia of the corpus callosum [31,32,38,46,47].
+Central nervous system abnormalities — Central nervous system abnormalities include ventriculomegaly; intracranial calcifications, especially along the gray matter-white matter junction, which is unusual as calcifications are punctate with other congenital infections ; extra-axial fluid; abnormal gyral patterns (eg, polymicrogyria); decreased brain parenchymal volume; cortical atrophy and malformation; hypoplasia of the cerebellum, cerebellar vermis, or brainstem; delayed myelination; and thinning or hypoplasia of the corpus callosum [31,32,38,47,48].
 Redundant scalp skin is a reflection of disruption of fetal brain growth .

 Positional abnormalities — Positional anomalies, such as club foot and arthrogryposis, have been observed and may be of neurogenic origin .